ai-align/houqphomepage/content/pages/cv.rst

 Research
 -------------------

   I joined Guangdong Key Laboratory of Information Security Technology in July 2010.
-From there, I studied Trusted Computing, Secure Operating System, Cryptography, ACL, Network Vulnerability.
+My research group focus on Trusted Computing, Secure Operating System, Cryptography, ACL and Network Vulnerability.

-  Together with other students in the lab, we developed a demo for Trusted Operating System based on Linux.
+  Together with other researchers in the lab, we developed a demo for Trusted Operating System based on Linux.

 Teaching
 --------